twse/random-stuff/Third-Party Notices.md

 Written by Marianne Roderus

 This Software is licensed, not sold.
 InnoVal Systems Solutions, Inc. (hereinafter referred to as InnoVal) grants you a license for the Software in the country where you received the Software.
 You obtain no other rights other than those granted under this license.

-## For use of WPS Class Manager
-* You are allowed to use this program for testing and evaluation until a next version is available.
-* The program, in its current version, may be installed on as many machines as you like.
-* You are free to distribute the program provided that you include all the files in the original archive without any modification.
-* You are not allowed to sell the program, but can charge a reasonable amount of cover the cost of the distribution media.
-* Under no circumstances will the author be liable for any loss or damage that may be derived from the use of the program.
-* WPS Class Manager is the copyrighted property of Alessandro Felice Cantatore, Bitonto, Bari, Italy.
-* The use of the program implies acceptance of the conditions stated above!